 Here are the two options:

-Option 1 – Bleaching your Aero Ektar lens using natural and LED light
+Option 1 – Bleaching your Aero Ektar lens using natural / LED light

 If you have access to strong natural light in a spot in your home throughout the whole day, you may leave your lens there (with both caps off).
 Place the lens on its front element, leaving the rear element exposed to sunlight.

 At night, use the LED lamp to continue shining light onto the rear element and in the morning, turn off the lamp, flip the lens over to expose the front element and repeat.
-You will need to repeat this process for at least a fortnight.
-Longer if your lens has a bad case of brown tinge.
+You will need to repeat this process for at least a week, longer if you have weak sunlight or a low-powered LED and longer if your lens has a bad case of brown tinge.

-You can track the progress of your bleaching by holding the lens over a light box, or piece of plain paper and noting how “off white” the reflection is.
+You can track the progress of your bleaching by holding the lens over a light box, or piece of plain paper and noting how “off white” the objective is.
 Take pictures, it’ll help.

-Results will be cumulative to longer you maintain your light source.
+Results will be cumulative the longer you maintain your light source.
 Be patient.

 Option 2 – Bleaching your Aero Ektar using a Blacklight Blue bulb (BLB)